aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

 \paragraph*{Biases and ethics} As machine learning models learn from data, they are only as good as the data they learn from.
-The models should hence be tested for issues such as `learned biases'.
+The models should therefore be tested for issues such as `learned biases' \citep{dube2021ai}.
 A famous example of a biased model is the AI recruiting model from Amazon, which was biased against women \citep{yarger2019algorithmic}.
-Such biases arise because historic datasets are imperfect and contain our human biases.
-In this case there had been a historical hiring preference for men, which was reflected in the AI predictions.
+Such biases arise because historical datasets are imperfect and contain human biases.
+In this case, there had been a historical hiring preference for men, which was reflected in the AI predictions.
 Great care should be taken when building AI models that might inadvertently capture such hidden, unethical biases.
-These biases are not limited to the field of recruiting, for instance, in healthcare, researchers have established a correlation between wealth, ethnicity, and health \citep{hague2019benefits}.
-In \citet{rackspace2021}'s survey, 27\% of failed or discarted AI research and development is due to a bias in the algorithm.
-There is an ethical responsibility that comes with utilizing datasets with such correlations as discrimination based on wealth or ethnicity.
+These biases are not limited to the field of recruiting.
+For instance, in healthcare, researchers have established a correlation between wealth, ethnicity, and health \citep{hague2019benefits}.
+In \citet{rackspace2021}'s survey, 27\% of failed or discarded AI research and development projects were due to a bias in the algorithm.
+There is an ethical responsibility that comes with utilizing datasets that contain discrimination based on wealth or ethnicity.

 Thoroughly testing AI technologies for biases makes the technology more ethically acceptable.
 This sort of testing goes beyond looking at loss functions and will require a domain expert or ethics expert to dig up potential problem areas for review and stress testing.
 There are a few other considerations to make regarding ethics, including ethical dilemmas such as the famous self-driving car example where a vehicle needs to choose between hitting an old lady or a young child.
-These are its only two options and they have equal probability.
-Do we let the algorithm decide, or do we set rules?
+These are its only two options and they have an equal probability.
+Do you let the algorithm decide, or do you set rules?